orbingol/NURBS-Python/docs/file_formats_txt.rst

 NURBS-Python Custom Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-NURBS-Python library provides :py:func:`.read_txt()` function for reading control points of curves and surfaces from a text file.
+NURBS-Python provides :py:func:`.import_txt()` function for reading control points of curves and surfaces from a text file.
+For saving the control points :py:func:`.export_txt()` function may be used.

 The format of the text file depends on the type of the geometric element, i.e. curve or surface.
-The following explains the file formats for `.txt` files which contain control points.
+The following sections explain this custom format.

 2D Curves
 =========